Old Town Malaga: Explore the 17 best places and attractions around the city to enjoy.

 The old town of Malaga city, also known as the “Malaga Old Town” or “Malaga’s Historic Center,” is located in the heart of the city of Malaga, which is situated in the southern part of Spain.
 It is a central and historic district that contains many of the city’s cultural and historical attractions including the main cathedral, bull ring and the beautiful plazas and shopping arcades to explore.
 The old town is bordered by the Mediterranean Sea to the south and is characterized by its charming narrow streets, historic architecture, and a rich cultural heritage.
 It’s a must-visit area for tourists exploring the city of Malaga.

-How to get around the old town of Malaga?
+How to get around the old town of Malaga

 The historic district is relatively compact and walkable with easy public transportation by local buses and trains that are in the city.
-From either station, it is a longer walk to the historic district so you can catch an Uber, taxi or take a local bus to get you to the historic district of Malaga.
-Once there, most of the attractions, shopping, plazas center around the Malaga Cathedral and the maze of small narrow streets you can walk around.
+From either The bus or train station, it is a longer walk to the historic district so you can catch an Uber, taxi or take a local bus to get you to the historic district of Malaga.

 17 best places and attractions around Malaga city